Guide to Mobile PPC Opportunities

 Banner image ads: This Google ad is the thin strip that appears at the top of an app page or screen.
 Your ads will automatically appear as banner ads and interstitials, so you will need to manually change the settings if you want to run only interstitials.

 Call only: In February of this year Google announced call-only ads in AdWords.
-Created for devices that can make phone calls, the main purpose of the ad is to initiate a phone call to your business, although you can also include other information, such as your business name, two lines of text, and a display URL.
+Created for devices that can make phone calls, the main purpose of the ad is to initiate a phone call to your business, although you can also include other information, such as your business name, two lines of text, and a display URL (see our Tips for Getting the Most out of Call-Only Ads).

 Call extensions: If you want a call-only ad but also want your customers to visit your website, you can use a call extension.
 Both AdWords and Bing offer call extensions to help you create ads that give mobile users the option to click through to your website or call you using the number in the ad.